icemtel/dbt_event_stream_demo/README.md

 - we can make a snapshot independent of the success/failure of the downstream pipeline, making sure we don't miss source changes.
 - Using dbt snapshots: simple to implement, does the job

-## Snapshots of mart tables

-SCD2 on source tables (users, posts) using dbt snapshots:
-SCD2 on analytics dimensions to calculate advanced metrics that require knowledge of past states.
+## Facts

 For most analyses, daily-grain event tables should suffice, but for advanced queries, event-grain fact table `fct_events` is also exposed to the analytics layer.
 It only exposes `raw_events`

-## mart dimensions
+## Dimensions

-TODO: soft deletes are not kept?
+### Snapshots

+SCD2 on analytics dimensions to calculate advanced metrics that require knowledge of past states.

+dbt snapshot is using `updated_at` column, so that if only the metric count is updated, it won' trigger a snapshot.
+Indeed, metric counts are expected to change more frequently than the user attributes.

+### Current

+- Soft-deletes are removed to simplify analyst queries
+- Not removed earlier for a proper join with posts in the intermediate layer (we assume posts are kept on the platform even if the creator is deleted unless they request that)

 # TODO

-Snapshot without metric count.
-MAYBE: keep deleted records (can be filtered on the BI layer, e.g. using Metabase Models)

 Verify correctness using tests & ad hoc jupyter notebooks